 - Nearest Metro: Sindhi Camp metro station is 1.5 km away.

 - Area: Along a comparatively pleasant street in a suburb of middle-class housing.
 Some facilities near the chaotic roundabout, 200m to the southwest.

-- How to Get There: From the airport (14km, 35-minute drive), take a pre-paid taxi or walk outside for an auto-rickshaw.
-The train terminal (2km, 8-minute drive), main bus station (1.6km, 7-minute drive), and nearest metro station (1.5km, 6-minute drive) are all close by.
+- How to Get There: From the airport (14 km, 35-minute drive), take a pre-paid taxi or walk outside for an auto-rickshaw.
+The train terminal (2 km) and main bus station (1.5 km) are not too far.

 Tara Niwas – The Basics

 - Guests: Caters to all sorts of travelers, including families, but most seem to be independent foreign tourists looking for a quiet mid-range guesthouse.